 When a student reaches the limit allowed for accumulated charges and payment is not made in a timely manner.

+Food Service funds shall not be used to collect outstanding meal charges.

 Any unpaid account may be forwarded to the Board Attorney for collection.